Ferrar Fenton: Bible translation

 His complete Bible continues to remain in print, and is currently published by Destiny Publishers.
 For some, Fenton's objective of replacing the King James Bible would seem to be a success.
+However, the Fenton Bible never gained wide acceptance.
 The Cambridge History of the Bible, while referring to his translation as "sometimes erroneous and amateurish," suggests that the value of his work is in keeping the idea of modern language translation alive.